Daily: 11:00 - 22:00

-This restaurant chain made a name for itself with its Hong Kong-style menu of dim sum, noodles and rice dishes.
-It has grown and diversified to include many different kinds of outlets, such as some fine dining outlets, some serving northern Chinese specialities and others specialising in Korean food.
+This restaurant chain made a name for itself with its Hong Kong style menu of dim sum, noodles and rice dishes.
+It has grown and diversified to include many different kinds of outlets, such as some fine dining outlets, some serving Northern Chinese and Korean food.

 One would expect to queue for a table if you arrive at the peak hour (i.e. weekends at 12pm) and queuing for a table at this outlet is not a good feeling - you'll be blocking the very narrow entrance and it is extremely stuffy because the entrance leads you to OUTSIDE the mall.
 Be sure to arrive early.
 The restaurant, as with most Crystal Jade outlets, is very lively, yet not to the extent of making you feel like you're in a fish market.
 The staff there are mostly efficient when it comes to taking orders and requests.
 One major drawback for the Parkway outlet however, would have to be its ventilation system.
 Sometimes the place can prove to be stuffy and its a slight challenge to consume a hot bowl of porridge in that environment.